Sung-Jinw00/Ultimate_libft_C/README.md

 # 🚀 Ultimate Libft C

-Ultimate Libft C is a toolbox containing more than 150 C functions designed to make your journey in C programming faster, easier, and more efficient.
+Ultimate Libft C is a toolbox library containing more than 150 C functions designed to make your journey in C programming faster, easier, and more efficient.

 ---